-Since the COVID-19 pandemic hit, our Asian American allies have experienced a spike in hate violence and discrimination.
+Since the COVID-19 pandemic hit, East Asian allies and those racialized as East Asian have experienced a spike in hate violence and discrimination.
 Our AAPI partners, OCA, National Council of Asian Pacific Americans, Chinese for Affirmative Action and Asian Pacific Planning and Policy Council, have links of reporting incidents on their websites, and we encourage folks to find the right space to report their experiences:

 - The Asian Pacific Policy and Planning Council, A3PCON, has in-language hate incident reporting guides, including ones in Hindi and Punjabi.
 You can view them here.